laurapetrie/weather-app/README.md

 - Searching by city will display the live weather data for the searched for city.
 - Clicking on the pin uses the geolocation API to display weather data for the users current location.
-- The app displays the temperature, weather description, humidity, wind speed and weather icon for the searched location.
+- The app displays the temperature, conditions, humidity, wind speed and weather icon for the searched/current location.
 - The user can toggle the temperature unit between Fahrenheit and Celsius for the current day.
 - The app displays the next five days forecast with the weather icon and maximum and minimum temperatures for each day.